ThorsGirdle/Toxic-Stall/README.md

 Klink: Gain $1 when 12 cards are drawn in a blind

+Bunnelby: When you draw the last card of a Rank from your deck, 1 in 2 chance to gain a Tarot card

 Skrelp: Held 7s gain +1 Held Chips

 Mareanie: First played card gains X0.3 per Held Toxic and Hazard card